 \section{Conclusions}

-We reprocessed archival data of APS at Band-3 from Sgr A$^{*}$.
+We reprocessed archival data of APS at Band 3 from Sgr A$^{*}$.
 We detected eight pulses from the GC magnetar PSR J1745$-$2900 and studied their cumulative energy distribution with the objective to link this with FRBs.
 The complex environment where the GC magnetar is located serves us to test promising progenitor scenarios for FRBs, given its high electron density and turbulent magneto ionic properties.

 We obtained an exponent of $\gamma$ = 2.4 $\pm$ 0.1 for the cumulative energy distribution of the GC magnetar.
-Using this exponent we predict a rate of 5 events/hr if we were to observe in Band-1, using 37 antennas of 12m.
-This rate increases to 10 events/hr with 49-12m antennas.
-For the periodic FRB~20121102A, at peak activity, we obtained a rate between 10 and 32 events/hr with PAM Band-1 using 49 antennas of 12m.
+Using this exponent we predict a rate of 5 events/hr if we were to observe in Band 1, using 37 antennas of 12m.
+This rate increases to 10 events/hr with 49 12m antennas.
+For the periodic FRB~20121102A, at peak activity, we obtained a rate between 1 and 32 events/hr with PAM Band 1 using 49 12m antennas.
 Regarding pulsar detection, we estimated that there are roughly 166 pulsars potentially detectable within 1 hr integration.
 This number increases with more integration time.

-Currently, there are 19 repeating FRBs which are visible to ALMA.
-Given its high sensitivity and time resolution, instruments like PAM are crucial to explore FRB's frequency extend to test their progenitor scenarios.
+Currently, there are 19 repeating FRBs that are visible to ALMA.
+Given its high sensitivity and time resolution, instruments like PAM are crucial to exploring the FRB frequency extent to test their progenitor scenarios.
 Importantly, high-frequency searches are not affected by propagation effects, such as scattering, which could hinder a detection at cm-wavelengths.
-It is expected that the Band-1 receiver, including polarisation capabilities, will serve as a pioneer on mm--wavelengths searches for pulsars and to study complex environments involving radio transients.
-To cover the northern sky, telescopes such as the IRAM 30m or the NOEMA observatory could be used, and in a future, the ngVLA.
+It is expected that the Band 1 receiver, including polarisation capabilities, will serve as a pioneer on mm-wavelengths searches for pulsars and to study complex environments involving radio transients.
+To cover the northern sky, telescopes such as the IRAM 30m or the NOEMA observatory could be used and, in the future, the ngVLA.